webtechnicist/pgsql-rhel-docker/README.md

 # On first run it will initialize PgSQL database at /opt/db/dev-db-01 (host) ie. /var/lib/pgsql in container location.

-# You can start and stop PgSQL and PgPool services with blow commands.
+# You can start and stop PgSQL and PgPool services with the below commands.

 pgsql-start